 The visit should last no more than one day, and may be only a morning or afternoon visit.
 It is important that the visit is kept as informal as possible.
-The visit is an opportunity for the representative of the Education and Training Committee to scrutinise educational provision and student achievement; but it is also an opportunity for Providers to bring to the notice of the Society exceptional work by students or aspects of innovative Programme design and delivery.
+The visit is an opportunity to scrutinise educational provision and student achievement; but it is also an opportunity for Providers to bring to the notice of the Society exceptional work by students or aspects of innovative Programme design and delivery.
 It is essentially an occasion for dialogue with, as well as oversight by, the Society.